 The main square of Jardín Velazco, also called the Plaza Constitución, is one of the places in La Paz popular with the locals.
 It’s a great place for people-watching.
-Sit on one the numerous benches and watch families walking by, seniors chatting together and sharing stories long past.
+I spent a lot of time sitting on one the numerous benches and watching families walking by, seniors chatting together and sharing stories long past.

 The old town and Jardín Velazco are centred around Revolución de 1910 and Calle 5 de Mayo.
 You can wander the area independently or go on a 2-hour free English walking tour.
 This is one of the best things to do in La Paz and a great way to get your bearings.